bitifet/SmarkForm/docs/_getting_started/core_concepts.md

 - The `type` property is always necessary to determine which component type controller should be used for rendering the component.
-In many cases, it can be inferred based on the tag name or the presence of the `action` property, which forces the type to be "action".
+In many cases, it can be inferred based on the tag name or the presence of the `action` property, which forces the type to be "trigger".

-- The `name` property is required for all non-action components.
+- The `name` property is required for all non-trigger components.
    - If not explicitly provided, it can be inferred from the `name` property of the tag being enhanced.
 For example, `<input name="foo" data-smark>`.
    - If not provided and cannot be inferred, a randomly generated name will be used.

-- The `action` property is mandatory for all [components of the type "action"](#action-components) to specify which [action](actions) they actually trigger.
-In fact, the `type="action"` property itself is optional here having it is implied by the presence of the `action` property.
+- The `action` property is mandatory for all [components of the type "trigger"](#trigger-components) to specify which [action](actions) they actually trigger.
+In fact, the `type="trigger"` property itself is optional here having it is implied by the presence of the `action` property.